 An employee who sustains catastrophic injuries or families who lose loved ones in refinery or plant accidents can be entitled to compensation for the hardships that result.
-The companies that own these refineries or plants will often try to get victims or their families to accept settlements that are far less than what they deserve, but a skilled personal injury attorney can thoroughly investigate such cases to make sure all negligent parties are held accountable for a maximum recovery.
+The companies that own these refineries or plants will often try to get victims or their families to accept settlements that are far less than what they deserve, but a skilled Houston explosion accident lawyer can thoroughly investigate such cases to make sure all negligent parties are held accountable for a maximum recovery.

 Houston Refinery Accidents Lawyer

 If you suffered serious injuries or your loved one was killed in an accident at an oil refinery, industrial plant, or some other chemical facility, you should immediately seek legal representation.
 Ben Bronston & Associates fights for clients in Harris County, Fort Bend County, Galveston County, Montgomery County, and many other communities throughout Texas.

 Our firm works on a contingency fee basis, which means that you pay us nothing unless we obtain compensation for your case.
 You can call (713) 225-5236 right now to schedule a free legal consultation that will let our attorneys review your case and discuss your legal options.

 - What kinds of accidents happen at refineries and plants?

 - What types of injuries do victims suffer?

 - What kinds of compensation can a victim recover?

 Types of Texas Refinery Accidents